arduino/help-center-content/content/Software Support/Upload/Find-and-stop-process-blocking-a-port.md

 ## Windows

 > [!IMPORTANT]
-> This method requires the <a class="link-external" href="https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer">Process Explorer tool from Microsoft</a>.
+> This method requires the [Process Explorer tool from Microsoft](https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer){.link-external}.

 1. Identify the name of the port you are using in Arduino IDE by checking the **Tools > Port** menu.
 The port name will start with "COM", for example, `COM3`.